jdanthdavis/lis3781/a1/README.md

 * git commands w/ short descriptions ("Lesson 3b - Version Control Systems: Course Configuration");
 * *Your* ERD image
 * Bitbucket repo Links:
+* Git commands w/ short descriptions
+* Bitbucket repo links:
     * a.
 This assignment, and
     * b.
 The completed tutorial repo above (bitbucketstationlocations).
-         (See link in screenshot below.)

 > This is a blockquote.
 >
 > This is the second paragraph in the blockquote.